Premik/blender_rhubarb_lipsync_ng/dev.md

     - [ ] Ordering - Selection order/SoundStrip start time/Channel-Start Time
     - [ ] Number of parallel processed = 1
   - [ ] Paste sound_strip first, create captures of them and render to NLA
+  * Bake to NLA - batchmode?
+  - There should be an option to bake multiple captures of the (selected/all objects).
+Based on the channel or othe crit.
+So bake can be done 1x for each single character.